MaxPra/OpenJDKInstaller/README.md

 # OpenJDKInstaller Version 1.0
 Installs the OpenJDK-Zipfile

-Download the latest Installer for the Program in the "Releases"-Section or click [here](https://github.com/MaxPra/OpenJDKInstaller/releases/download/1.0/OpenJDKInstaller_Setup.exe)
+Download the latest installer for the program in the "Releases"-section or click [here](https://github.com/MaxPra/OpenJDKInstaller/releases/download/1.0/OpenJDKInstaller_Setup.exe)

 **It's important, that you start the application as an administrator!
 Because the app is dealing with environmentvariables.**